ga-curriculum/itb-installfest-early-2025/ubuntu/README.md

 sudo apt update && sudo apt upgrade
 ```

-To run a command, paste (or type) it into your terminal, confirm it matches what you intended, and press the **`Enter`** key.
+To run a command, paste (or type) it into your terminal, confirm it matches what you intended, and press the <kbd>Enter</kbd> key.

 You'll be prompted for your user password and to accept the changes to be made.
 Do so.
 As you type your password in, you'll notice it doesn't appear in the terminal.
-This is normal for password entry; keep typing it in and hit **`Enter`** when you're done.
+This is normal for password entry; keep typing it in and hit <kbd>Enter</kbd> when you're done.

 ![The output of the command to update Ubuntu packages.](./assets/update-and-upgrade.png)